 CCBC offers a wide variety of scholarships for students who demonstrate financial need, academic merit, or are preparing for certain career fields.
 Learn more about scholarships and how to apply.

 The Federal Work-Study (FWS) program gives students who are attending CCBC at least half-time (6 or more credits) the opportunity to gain valuable work experience while earning money for college.
 Both on-campus and off-campus positions are available.
 Remember: FWS funds are earned by the student from July 1 through June 30.
 These funds are earned and are not applied to tuition and fees.
 Students must have a completed a Free Application for Federal Student Aid (FAFSA), be enrolled half-time, and be meeting SAP standards to be awarded Work Study funds.
 Students can apply online.

 Federal Direct Loans

 The William D. Ford Federal Direct Loan Program includes the Subsidized Loan and the Unsubsidized Loan.
 The Direct Loan Program offers low interest loans for students who are attending CCBC at least half-time (6 or more credits).
 Loans MUST be repaid and accrue interest.
-For information regarding origination fees, interest rates, and applying, click here.
+Learn more regarding origination fees, interest rates, and applying.